 Angola's First Skatepark

-Following our success in Jordan, Zaatari Radio has been invited to partner with Concrete Jungle Foundation and Angolan Skateboarding Union to help build Angola's first skatepark, featuring an online radio station onsite.
-The project will be facilitated in two stages:
+Following our success in Jordan, Zaatari Radio was invited to partner with Concrete Jungle Foundation and Angolan Skateboarding Union to help build Angola's first skatepark and Edu-Skate Program.

 After three decades of civil war, Angola today has a life expectancy of 52.4 years, a median age of 16.1 years and is a country experiencing deep-rooted inequality and corruption.
-Despite this, or perhaps due to it, the country has in recent years become a breeding ground for skateboarding and electronic music, especially in the capital city of Luanda.
+Despite this, the country has in recent years become a breeding ground for skateboarding, especially in the capital city of Luanda.

 Cultural and Artistic Infrastructure and War-Affected Communities: Skateparks and Radio

 Being offered the chance to be involved with Angola's first skatepark was an opportunity we could not turn down; its a project held close to our hearts and presents a project with underlying themes that run in conjunction with the key ethos of Zaatari Radio.
 We represent a humanitarian collective working to empower war-affected communities, dedicated to designing and building artistic and cultural infrastructure to facilitate social development and empowerment.
-Working with Concrete Jungle Foundation presents a new project in which we can work towards this goal in building a skatepark, implementing a skateboarding programme, and we look forward to working with such an innovative organisation in the future.
+Working with Concrete Jungle Foundation presented a new project in which we can work towards this goal in building a skatepark and implement a skateboarding programme, and we look forward to working with such an innovative organisation in the future.

 Our previous experience in establishing Zaatari Radio in Jordan and volunteering at 7Hills Skatepark has demonstrated how both these cultural sites have become institutions for artistic endeavour, providing community-hubs for all demographics living in Jordan.
 Our work in Zaatari Village demonstrated the empowering nature of owning the airwaves, broadcasting your own voice in a situation whereby outside news sources often tell the story for you.
 Whilst aiding the skate programme at 7Hills Skatepark we witnessed the empowering nature of skateboarding in Amman, promoting social development and ownership of a city in which public spaces are few and far between.
 Angola's first skatepark can provide a cultural space in which these experiences can happen simultaneously, creating an community-hub in which the social ties created there can foster innovation across skateboarding, radio and beyond.